-Finally, the last tip.
-This is the place to go if you have any questions or need more in depth information about PubMed, MeSH, or any of the features I’ve mentioned here.
-There’s lots to discover, so happy searching – and get back to the bench!
+Finally, the last tip to improve your PubMed searches.
+The tutorials page is the place to go if you have any questions or need more in-depth information about PubMed, MeSH, or any of the features I’ve mentioned here.
+There are lots of tutorials to discover, so happy searching – and get back to the bench!

 The above information on how to improve your PubMed searches has been updated to reflect changes in PubMed searches over the years.
 There is now a shiny new PubMed, which was launched in September 2019 and become the default in May 2020.
 This article still relates to the legacy version of PubMed, but check out our helpful article on the new PubMed.